Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: HeartSteps case study

 Overall, these plots motivate our conjectures that the RL algorithm seems to personalize by learning to differentially treat the users based on the values of the features \location and \variation.
 We now employ our resampling strategy to investigate whether the data does provide evidence in favor of these conjectures.

-\paragraph{Answering \cref{ques:numint}: Number of interesting users and relevance of features for personalization} Next, we consider histograms similar to those in \cref{fig:numint2_obs_hist}, but constructed under different ground truths for the three panels.
-That is, the user resampled trajectories are generated under the ground truth that the true advantage does not depend on feature $\var$.
+\paragraph{Answering \cref{ques:numint}: Number of interesting users and relevance of features for personalization} Next, we consider histograms similar to those in \cref{fig:numint2_obs_hist}, but constructed under different generative models for the three panels.
+That is, the user resampled trajectories are generated under the generative model that the true advantage does not depend on feature $\var$.
 In \cref{fig:numint2_null_hist}, we plot the histograms for \numint[2, \var] constructed from $\numbootstrap=500$ trials separately for each $\var \in \sbraces{\variation, \location, \engagement}$.
 Each trial is composed of resampled trajectories for $60$, $12$, and $43$ users, respectively, for \variation, \location, and \engagement.
-Recall a ``resampled trajectory'' for a user is one in which the RL algorithm is rerun with an alternative ground truth, resulting in a resampling of the treatments across time within the user.
+Recall a ``resampled trajectory'' for a user is one in which the RL algorithm is rerun with an alternative generative model, resulting in a resampling of the treatments across time within the user.

-From the panels (a) and (b) of \cref{fig:numint2_null_hist}, we notice that the user count for interestingness of type $2$ for $\variation$ as well as $\location$ observed in the original HeartSteps study (vertical blue dashed line) is significantly higher than the maximum count that appears in the resampled data under each of the two different ground truths.
+From the panels (a) and (b) of \cref{fig:numint2_null_hist}, we notice that the user count for interestingness of type $2$ for $\variation$ as well as $\location$ observed in the original HeartSteps study (vertical blue dashed line) is much higher than the maximum count that appears in the resampled data under each of the two different generative models.
 Thus we can conclude that the data presents evidence in favor that the RL algorithm is potentially personalizing by learning to differentially treat the users based on their \variation and \location values.

-However, the observed number of interesting users for $\var=\engagement$ in the actual HeartSteps study (vertical blue dashed line) is smaller than that in the resampled datasets under the ground truth of no impact of engagement on the advantage.
+However, the observed number of interesting users for $\var=\engagement$ in the actual HeartSteps study (vertical blue dashed line) is smaller than that in the resampled datasets under the generative model of no impact of engagement on the advantage.
 This observation suggests that the concentration of users on the left of \cref{fig:numint2_obs_hist}(c) is likely due to stochastic variation in the RL algorithm.
 Since the HeartSteps design team had thought that engagement would be a useful feature for personalization, this observation might also motivate the team to reconsider the definition of the feature \engagement in order to make it effective for personalization.

 We highlight that the above conclusions are also stable to small perturbations to the hyperparameter choice for $\delta$, as we elaborate in \cref{sec:additional_results_heartsteps}.